orenbaldinger/orenbaldinger.github.io/readme.md

 ## Professional Experience

-My work has required fluency in Python, Java, Natural Language Processing, Machine and Deep Learning, SQL, .NET, C#, infrastructure and internet technologies, GDPR/PCI/HIPAA, as well as small-business management and consulting accumen.
+My work has required fluency in Python, Java, Natural Language Processing, Machine and Deep Learning, SQL, .NET, C#, infrastructure and internet technologies, GDPR/PCI/HIPAA, as well as small-business management and consulting acumen.

 I have designed and implemented JSON schemas and validators.